CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 - Buttled spokes are a compromise between rounded and bladed spokes.

 - Bladed spokes are the most aerodynamic.
 They are also stronger but can compromise crosswind stability.
+They are also among the most popular ones.

 There are 3 basic types of spoke nipple exposures: